 It is vital for Christians to understand that culture does not trump the word of God.
-We have to remain true to scripture, even when culture and pop-science appears to claim otherwise.
+We have to remain true to scripture, even when culture and pop-science appear to claim otherwise.
 In the end, God will always be true.
 Those experiencing the confusion of sexual identity, and those promoting aberrant sexual behavior, need compassion, but they also need facts.
-These are both essential if we are to love them to Jesus, and show them that there is a better way.
+These are both essential if we are to love them to Jesus and show them that there is a better way.

 God, help us to be knowledgeable and compassionate in order to lead this generation to you!